Emil Cioran: Major themes and style

 Cioran became most famous while writing not in Romanian but French, a language with which he had struggled since his youth.
-During Cioran's lifetime, Saint-John Perse called him "the greatest French writer to honor our language since the death of Paul Valéry."
-Cioran's tone and usage in his adopted language were seldom as harsh as in Romanian (though his use of Romanian is said to be more original).
+During Cioran's lifetime, Saint-John Perse called him "the greatest French writer to honor our language since the death of Paul Valéry.".

 Legacy

 After the death of Cioran's long-term companion, Simone Boué, a collection of Cioran's manuscripts (over 30 notebooks) were found in the couple's apartment by a manager who tried to auction them in 2005.
 A decision taken by the Court of Appeal of Paris stopped the commercial sale of the collection.
 However, in March 2011, the Court of Appeal ruled that the seller was the legitimate owner of the manuscripts.
 The manuscripts were purchased by Romanian businessman George Brăiloiu for €405,000.

 An aged Cioran is the main character in a play by Romanian dramatist-actor Matei Vișniec, Mansardă la Paris cu vedere spre moarte ("A Paris Loft with a View on Death").
 The play, depicting an imaginary meeting between Vișniec and Cioran, was first brought to the stage in 2007, under the direction of Radu Afrim and with a cast of Romanian and Luxembourgian actors; Cioran was played by Constantin Cojocaru.
 Stagings were organized in the Romanian city of Sibiu and in Luxembourg, at Esch-sur-Alzette (both Sibiu and Luxembourg City were the year's European Capital of Culture).
 In 2009, the Romanian Academy granted posthumous membership to Cioran.

 Susan Sontag was a great admirer of Cioran, calling him "one of the most delicate minds of real power writing today."
 She wrote an essay on his work that served as the introduction to the English translation of The Temptation to Exist, published in 1967.
 The essay was included in Sontag's 1969 collection Styles of Radical Will.

 Under the rule of Nicolae Ceaușescu, Cioran's works were banned.
 In 1974, Francoist Spain banned The Evil Demiurge for being "atheist, blasphemous, and anti-Christian", which Cioran considered "one of the greatest jokes in his absurd existence."

 American electronic musician Oneohtrix Point Never named a song after Cioran on his 2009 release Zones Without People.